brickcap/openresty_examples/mas/README.md

 This application exposes two relevant endpoints:-

 1. `/sign-cert` - Spawns a shell process to create a certificate for the client.
 After which it digitally signs it using a CA certificate present in the utils/test_certs/ directory.
-Please note that the distinguished name requred for the client certificate is hard coded.
+Please note that the distinguished name required for the client certificate is hard coded.
 Further the errors the output from the shell process is not checked for errors.
 This example is only meant to be used as an illustration of concept.
 Please review and modify the code to suit your requirements.

 2. `/test-client-cert` is ,as the name suggests, used to test the client certificate.
-If a correct client certificate is passed to the endpoint it responds with the distiniguished name of both the client certificate and the CA that was used to sign this certificate.
+If a correct client certificate is passed to the endpoint it responds with the distinguished name of both the client certificate and the CA that was used to sign this certificate.

 You can check out the definition of these endpoints in the routes/app_routes.conf file.